Possession of a Weapon During the Commission of a Drug Crime Lawyer in NJ

 In addition to the above outlined drug offenses, the statute also punishes individuals who are in possession of a weapon while committing the offense of bias intimidation.
 Bias intimidation is the act of committing or attempting to commit a crime against another person for the purpose of terrifying them because of their race, color, ethnicity, religion, gender, disability, or orientation (N.J.S.A.
 2C:16-1).

-2nd Degree Charges : Possession of Guns and other Weapons while Distributing Drugs, Penalties
+2nd Degree Charges and Penalties for Possessing Guns and other Weapons while Distributing Drugs in NJ

 Notwithstanding the presumption of incarceration, what makes the law worth discussing further is the sentencing provision listed in the statute itself.
 Most of the laws in our criminal code do not contain a specific sentencing provision.
 As a result, the Judge has some discretion when imposing the punishment.
 However, the CDS and weapons statute provides that if a person is convicted for violating the drug and gun law, the charges shall not merge and the imposed sentence must be a consecutive sentence.
 Consequently, the convicted individual will have to serve the sentence for the drug offense, then that same person will have to serve the prison term for the drug and gun violation, which can be between five and ten years.